 13-4414.
-Notice of post-conviction release; right to be heard; hearing; final decision; free electronic recording
+Notice of post-conviction release; right to be heard; hearing; final decision

-- A. The victim has the right to be present and be heard at any proceeding in which post-conviction release from confinement is being considered pursuant to section 31-233, 31-411 or 41-1604.13. - B. If the victim has made a request for post-conviction notice, the board of executive elemency shall, at least fifteen days before the hearing, give to the victim written notice of the hearing and of the victim's right to be present and be heard at the hearing. - C. If the victim has made a request for post-conviction notice, the board of executive elemency shall give to the victim notice of the decision reached by the board.
+- A. The victim has the right to be present and be heard at any proceeding in which post-conviction release from confinement is being considered pursuant to section 31-233, 31-236 or 31-411. - B. If the victim has made a request for post-conviction notice, the board of executive clemency shall, at least fifteen days before the hearing, give to the victim written notice of the hearing and of the victim's right to be present and be heard at the hearing. - C. If the victim has made a request for post-conviction notice, the board of executive clemency shall give to the victim notice of the decision reached by the board.
 The notice shall be mailed within fifteen days after the board reaches its decision. - D. Any electronic recordings that are made during a post-conviction release hearing shall be provided, on request, to the victim free of charge.